catherinepope/zotero-book/content/en/docs/Adding/adding-manually.md

 ---
-title: "Example Page"
-linkTitle: "Example Page"
+title: "Adding Items Manually"
+linkTitle: "Adding Items Manually"
 date: 2017-01-05
+weight: 1
 description: >
   A short lead description about this content page.
 It can be **bold** or _italic_ and can be split over multiple paragraphs.
 ---